saranurkay/OUA_Bootcamp_2024_Team106/README.md

 <details open>
                 <summary><strong>Basic Gameplay</strong></summary>
-                <p>Players complete tasks on various maps through portals that lead to nine different realms from the three main roots of the Yggdrasil tree.
-Each map has unique themes and challenges.</p>
+                <p><em>Players complete tasks on various maps through portals that lead to nine different realms from the three main roots of the Yggdrasil tree.
+Each map has unique themes and challenges.</em></p>
 </details>

 <details open>